werk85/grunt-json-minify/README.md

 Grunt JSON minification task that does not concatinate the output.
 For concatination use `grunt-minjson`.

-Note: This task is currently only compatible with Grunt 0.3.x.
+Note: This task is since version `0.4.0` only compatible with Grunt ~0.4.0.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-json-minify`